euler-xyz/IPriceOracle/README.md

 For prices to make sense logically, there normally needs to be two values: a bid and an ask.
 The bid is always lower than the ask.
 If these two values were equivalent, then trading activity would occur until a [market clearing](https://en.wikipedia.org/wiki/Market_clearing) condition is reached, leaving a non-zero gap between the bid and ask.

-The `getPrices` and `getTicks` support returning both bid and ask values, which is referred to as a two-sided price.
+The `getPrices` and `getTicks` support returning separate bid and ask values, which is referred to as a two-sided price.
 The meaning of the gap between these two values is defined by the oracle implementation, and could be a combination of any of the following:

 * Actual market price quotes (ideally averaged over time using TWAPs etc)
 * Confidence level estimations of pricing sources
 * Difference between mean and median
 * Simply hard-coded to 0

-The last case, indicates that an oracle can simply ignore bid-ask spreads and assume the spread is 0 for the purposes of pricing.
+In the last case, the oracle is simply ignoring bid-ask spreads and assuming the spread is 0 for the purposes of pricing.

-The `getPrice` and `getTick` methods return single values.
-For oracles that ignore bid-ask spreads, the bid and ask values can just be copies of what is returned from these single value-returning methods.
+For oracles that ignore bid-ask spreads, the bid and ask values can just be copies of what is returned from the `getPrice` and `getTick` methodss.

 For oracles that *do* implement bid-ask spreads, the single value-returning methods should be derived from the bid-ask values by taking their *mid-point*.
 This is simply an average between the bid and ask values.
 If possible, this should be a geometric average of the underlying prices.
 However, in most cases taking an arithmetic average between the two output amounts will be acceptably accurate.

 ### Rounding

-When implementing two-sided prices, the price oracle should ensure that amounts are rounded away from the [mid-point](#spreads).
-In other words, bid amounts should be rounded down, and ask amounts rounded up.
+When implementing two-sided prices, the price oracle must ensure that amounts are rounded away from the [mid-point](#spreads).
+In other words, bid amounts are be rounded down, and ask amounts rounded up.
 This pessimises the value that would be received through a conversion, and can be relied upon by oracle users.